How to Make a Website for a Podcast

-With my background in web development (I built this website to be completely custom), I want to share an insider’s perspective on how you can make a great podcast website or blog, at any skill level.
+With my background in web development, I’m sharing my insider’s perspective in this guide about how you can make a great podcast website or blog, with any skill level.

 Best website platforms to use for your podcast website